GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     Maximum number of threads used to execute batch requests in parallel.

-*   `fs.gs.copy.max.requests.per.batch` (default: `15`)

-    Maximum number of Cloud Storage requests that could be sent in a single batch request for copy operations.

-*   `fs.gs.copy.batch.threads` (default: `15`)

-    Maximum number of threads used to execute batch requests in parallel for copy operations.

 *   `fs.gs.list.max.items.per.call` (default: `1024`)

     Maximum number of items to return in response for list Cloud Storage